 To illustrate the difference between unit testing, integration testing, and end-to-end tests (also often called functional tests) and what they are for, we recommend the following articles:

-These tests are run as part of a Continuous Integration process on Travis-CI.
+These tests are run as part of a Continuous Integration process on GitHub actions.
 Each of the tests can also be run on your local computer – developers are encouraged to run and debug the relevant tests on their own computer.
 Please see the page on it for more discussion on how it functions.

 Initial Set Up